peterkuma/ml-clouds-2021/README.md

 Unix line endings (LF).
 The style is applied automatically in editors which supports the `.editorconfig` standard.

+## Release notes

+### 2.0.0 (2022-12-05)

+- A release corresponding to the finalized manuscript at the end of the peer review process.

+### 1.0.0 (2022-03-07)

+- The first release corresponding to the submitted manuscript version.

 ## License

 The code in this repository is open source, and can be used and distributed